JoaoMaiaBGM/black-skull/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

+# Deploy with Vercel:
+This project can be accessed with: [black-skull](https://black-skull-orpin.vercel.app/).

 # Black-Skull

 an e-commerce of nutrition and health products.
 Developed as a technical test for a front-end position at **_Wicomm_**.